 This method is used to make pretty designs and motifs on a patchwork with good accuracy.
 The fabric pieces are arranged in the design you want on the backside of the foundation fabric.
 The fabric pieces are then joined together along the edges.

-This involves joining fabric pieces and cutting them and then re-joining them in different sequence.
+This involves joining fabric pieces and cutting them and then re-joining them in different sequences.
 They are then cut at an angle to form patterned designs

 Join strips of fabric at an angle.

 Mark at an angle and cut and you will get an angled band which can be used in many ways – especially as borders for blankets, quilts etc.